Zablove/Zabbix/README.md

 __check_snmp_service.sh__

 This script will checks via SNMP a Linux hosts where it counts how many processess are active with the given name.
 We had to check this for a customer where only SNMP is available.

+__info.sh__

+Backend script to display some information about the host.

+__hostgroupcheck.sh__

+Script to check how many hosts are in error at a given hostgroup.

+__tile.php__

+PHP Page that will generate a green (if no triggers active at hostgroups) tile or a red one (if triggers fired at hostgroups).
+Add transparent png image to display for example a customer logo.
+You also need the *green.png* and *red.png* in the same folder as a arial.ttf font file (not provided, you can find it at the internet).
+Also the file *ZabbixApi.php* is needed, note that this php need some dependencies (see file).
+For source of this file, see https://github.com/intellitrend/zabbixapi-php